*** FOR PUBLICATION IN WEST'S HAWAI‘I REPORTS AND PACIFIC REPORTER ***

 Before introducing test results that prove intoxication, the prosecution must lay a foundation.
 See State v.
 Souza, 6 Haw.
 App. at 558, 732 P.2d at 256 (1987) ("A fundamental rule of evidence is that before the result of a test made out of court may be introduced into evidence, a foundation must be laid showing that the test result can be relied on as a substantive fact.").
 As part of the foundation, the prosecution must establish the reliability of the test results which establish intoxication.
 See State v.
 Lowther, 7 Haw.
 App.
 20, 24, 740 P.2d 1017, 1020 (1987) ("One of the foundational prerequisites for the admission of the Intoxilyzer test result into evidence is a showing that the testing method is reliable." (internal quotation marks, brackets, and citation omitted)).
 (10)

-Procedure and Testing Instrument Used Were Approved By the DUI Coordinator or (2) By Expert
+Testing Instrument Used Were Approved By the DUI Coordinator or

 Testimony.